ianhussey/OpenSourceIRAP/README.md

 2. Alter `data_processing.r` script to explicitly quantify the number of participants who failed the practice blocks. currently they appear as participants with N prac blocks = the max allowed, who also have test block data == NA.

 ## Changelog
+### 0.9.7
+1. Changes to the stimuli selection and shuffling function.
+All functions now in the first routine.
+All stimulus exemplars are now saved to the output file (first row only).
+2. R script (v.7) now saves the stimulus exemplars, rules, and response options to the `processed_IRAP_data.csv` file.
+This file now contains all the necessary info to replicate an IRAP in the absense of having access to the psychopy script, `stimuli.xlsx` file and `task.xlsx file`.
+Only the screen locations and initial instructions are not saved here.
+This also allows one to easily determine what experiment an output file was produced by should it have been misplaced.

 ### 0.9.6
 1. Made the code that generates and selects the stimuli for each trial in a block more transparent by writing it as a function and calling it rather than repeating code.
 No functional difference for the user, but better code transparency and consistency across the IAT/RRT/IRAP codebase.
 2. Added data processing R script.